GeoTecINIT/EO4GEO-bok-dataviz/README.md

 <div id="textInfo"></div>
 ```

-In Javascript call the function visualizeBOKData( svgID, jsonFile, textID)
+In Javascript call the function visualizeBOKData( svgID, textID)

 - svgID : is the id you gave to the element in the HTML you want to display the graph
-- jsonFile : is the location of the json file.
-You can download it from releases
 - textID : is the id you gave to the div for the textual information